Ahamed-Rahman/ZenoFuelStation_ITP/README.md

 ### **Admin Workflow**

-1. *🔑 Login*: Admins log in with their credentials.
+1. *🔑 Login*: Admin log in with their credentials.
-2. *👤 User Management*: Admins create and manage accounts for both Managers and Workers.
+2. *👤 User Management*: Admin create and manage accounts for both Managers and Workers.
-3. *📊 Dashboard Management*: Admins monitor key metrics related to inventory, sales, and inquiries.
+3. *📊 Dashboard Management*: Admin monitor key metrics related to inventory, sales, and inquiries.
-4. *💸 Promotions and Discounts Management*: Admins manage promotional codes and oversee sales campaigns.
+4. *💸 Promotions and Discounts Management*: Admin manage promotional codes and oversee sales campaigns.
-5. *🛠️ Supplier Management*: Admins place orders and track supplier performance.
+5. *🛠️ Supplier Management*: Admin place orders and track supplier performance.
-6. *📦 Product and Inventory Management*: Admins add new products, manage stock levels, and oversee fuel sales.
+6. *📦 Product and Inventory Management*: Admin add new products, manage stock levels, and oversee fuel sales.
-7. *📊 Reports Generation*: Admins generate comprehensive reports for system evaluation and decision-making.
+7. *📊 Reports Generation*: Admin generate comprehensive reports for system evaluation and decision-making.

 ---